What is Gout?

 Alcohol addiction treatment offers a number of therapies and treatment modalities to help you better understand the disease and the behaviors that may have led to the abuse in the first place.
 Within a comprehensive treatment plan, you may experience private and group counseling, behavioral therapies, family therapy, support group meetings and medications.

 American Addiction Centers (AAC) is the parent company of Alcohol.org and offers a nationwide portfolio of treatment facilities to help you work toward sobriety.
 AAC is committed to making recovery accessible to everyone in need and our hotline is available 24/7 to discuss your treatment options.
-Call our admissions navigators at 1-888-685-5770 today to begin your path to recovery.
+Call our admissions navigators at 1-888-685-5770 or get a text today to begin your path to recovery.

 Or, fill out the free and confidential form below to see if your insurance covers substance abuse treatment within an AAC facility.